bjalbor/wbce-docker/README.md

 ## Configuration/Environment Variables

-If using a configured WBCE instance, e.g. when migrating from a standalone webserver, all configuration is in file `config.php` in document root.
+If using a configured WBCE instance, e.g. when migrating from a standalone webserver, all configuration already is in file `config.php` in document root.

 The following env variables **must** be set for initializing a brand new WBCE Docker instance: